 Generic Name: terfenadine

-Note: This document contains side effect information about terfenadine.
-Some of the dosage forms listed on this page may not apply to the brand name Seldane.
+Note: This page contains side effects data for the generic drug terfenadine.
+It is possible that some of the dosage forms included below may not apply to the brand name Seldane.

 For the Consumer

 If you experience any of the following serious side effects, stop taking terfenadine (the active ingredient contained in Seldane) and call your doctor immediately or seek emergency medical attention.

 an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives);